LSanten/LSanten.github.io/_mms-md/MMSHistOfSci-A.md

 Science has brought about amazing innovation.
 Yet, we see massive social and ecological destruction.

 ### Science, violence, and militarism
-I can recommend this article by Indian sociologist Alvares contemplating Western why the  [Western scientific method is deeply violent in nature](https://archive.unu.edu/unupress/unupbooks/uu05se/uu05se07.htm) and intertwined with colonialism & capitalism.
+I can recommend this article by Indian sociologist Alvares contemplating why the  [Western scientific method is deeply violent in nature](https://archive.unu.edu/unupress/unupbooks/uu05se/uu05se07.htm) and intertwined with colonialism & capitalism.

 ### Values embedded in the scientific method
 While Francis Bacon and others claimed that science is value free, this position holds up values of *reductionism* in itself.
 To disregard values or the talk about values, is a political stance.
 Regarding this, two works are important.